-The answer to this question is complicated because it varies according to location, family circumstances, eligibility for government financial assistance, and individual childcare costs.
-So to make things simpler, this article will provide a brief overview of childcare costs in Australia and the government childcare subsidy, so that you will be informed when you research options and make decisions for your family.
+The answer to this question is complicated because child care prices vary according to location, family circumstances, eligibility for government financial assistance, and individual childcare costs.
+So, to make things simpler, this article will provide a brief overview of the cost of childcare in Australia and the government childcare subsidy, so that you will be informed when you research options and make decisions for your family.

 Childcare costs in Australia

-The data shows that after childcare subsidies, the mean cost to families usually using formal care in 2017 was $110.50 per week, with the mean number of hours of childcare used per week 16 hours.
-The data shows that long day care (childcare centres) is the most commonly used type of formal childcare followed by after school hours care, while the most used type of informal childcare is Grandparents providing care.
+The data shows that after childcare subsidies, the mean cost for families usually using formal care in 2017 was $110.50 per week, with the mean number of hours of childcare used per week being 16 hours.
+The data shows that long day care (childcare centres) is the most commonly used type of formal childcare followed by after-school hours care, while the most used type of informal childcare is Grandparents providing care.

 We used data from the Early Childhood and Childcare in Summary provided by the Department of Education to create the table below, which shows the average cost per day of formal childcare before government subsidies.